 5. Do Air Duct Cleaning or Replacement when Needed

 Air ducts carry the produced hot and cold air from the HVAC unit and keep the house comfortable.
-But due to lack of cleaning or maintenance, air ducts can become clogged with various contaminants such as bacteria, viruses, molds, pests, etc. As a result, when air passes through the air duct, the produced air gets contaminated and lowers the indoor air quality.
+But due to a lack of cleaning or maintenance, air ducts can become clogged with various contaminants such as bacteria, viruses, molds, pests, etc. As a result, when air passes through the air duct, the produced air gets contaminated and lowers the indoor air quality.
 That’s why you should clean the air ducts regularly.